sameerkhurana10/DSOL_rv0.2/README.md

 To run DeepSol on your own protein sequences you need the following two things:

   1. Protein Sequence File: Protein sequence/sequences of interest in fasta format (https://en.wikipedia.org/wiki/FASTA_format).
-We provide `data/Seq_solo.fasta` for our dataset
+We provide `data/Seq_solo.fasta` as an example
   2. SCRATCH: Software used to extract biological features from a given protein sequence file.
 Follow instructions in the previous section to Install SCRATCH

 ### Execute in the command line